 the family law court can make a property settlement after a spouse dies

-when a couple separates or divorces, they either agree to a property settlement or they ask a court to divide their property for them. but what happens when one spouse dies before the court acts?
+When a couple separates or divorces, they either agree to a property settlement or they ask a court to divide their property for them.
+But what happens when one spouse dies before the court acts?

 The answer depends upon when the death occurs.

-Death before filing application for property settlement
+Death before filing an application for property settlement

 An application for a property settlement can only be granted if both parties to the marriage are still living when the application is filed.
 If no application has been filed, the deceased spouse’s Will usually governs the distribution of that spouse’s property after death.